-How Often Should You Replace Your Makeup (And Tools!)
+How Often Should You Replace Your Makeup And Makeup Tools?

 As long as you keep using your makeup, you are introducing new bacteria from your face into your expensive goodies every single day.
 The bacteria flourish and rapidly divide into your beloved makeup, and there comes a time when you should just toss it out instead of risking a terrible pink eye or a breakout.

-Today, let’s talk about how often should you replace your makeup products, so let’s begin!
+Today, let’s talk about how often should you replace your makeup products.
+Let’s begin!

-How Often Should You Replace Your Makeup + Beauty Tools
+How Often Should You Replace Your Makeup and Beauty Tools?

 Every time you pick up your beauty blender, it soaks up oil and bacteria from your skin.
 These bacteria flourish in the warm and moist environment provided by the sponge, therefore you should aim to replace your beauty blender at least once every three months.